 GeneCards Summary for PDE6B Gene

-PDE6B (Phosphodiesterase 6B, CGMP-Specific, Rod, Beta) is a Protein Coding gene.
-Diseases associated with PDE6B include pde6b-related retinitis pigmentosa and night blindness, congenital stationary, autosomal dominant 2.
-Among its related pathways are Signaling by GPCR and Visual Cycle in Retinal Rods.
+PDE6B (Phosphodiesterase 6B) is a Protein Coding gene.
+Diseases associated with PDE6B include retinitis pigmentosa-40 and night blindness, congenital stationary, autosomal dominant 2.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
 An important paralog of this gene is PDE6A.

 UniProtKB/Swiss-Prot for PDE6B Gene